godotengine/godot-docs/tutorials/viewports/custom_postprocessing.rst

 Apart from the node structure, the steps are the same as with the single-pass post-processing shader.

-As an example, you could write a full screen Gaussian blur effect by attaching the following pieces of code to each of the :ref:`ViewportContainers <class_ViewportContainer>`.
+As an example, you could write a full screen Gaussian blur effect by attaching the following pieces of code to each of the :ref:`ViewportContainers <api:class_ViewportContainer>`.
 The order in which you apply the shaders does not matter:

 ::